Benjamin Burge

 R v.
 WH and Others (Basildon Crown Court)

 Led by a Queen’s Counsel in a lengthy murder, attempted murder and aggravated burglary covid-trial of six defendants following a raid on a cannabis farm in Essex.
-After successful convictions, two of the defendants were sentenced to life with a minimum sentence of 32 years.
-The four other defendants were each sentenced to 13 years for their parts in the aggravated burglary.
+Following conviction, two of the defendants were sentenced to life imprisonment with a minimum term of 32 years.
+The four remaining defendants were sentenced to 13 years each for their parts in the aggravated burglary.

 Read more >>